-- Project Charter (Project Scope Statement).
-This is the document that describes the project objectives, scope, estimated costs, estimated duration, deliverables, risks, assumptions, project organization, etc.
+- Project Charter (Project Scope Statement): This document describes the project objectives, scope, estimated costs, estimated duration, deliverables, risks, assumptions, project organization, etc.

-- Roles and responsibilities.
-Each stakeholder in the project should understand their role and responsibilities on the project.
-This includes the project manager, sponsor, steering committee, project team members, control board, etc. Again, these should be created at the organization level and customized as needed for your specific project.
+- Roles and responsibilities: Each stakeholder should understand their role and responsibilities on the project.
+This includes the project manager, sponsor, steering committee, project team members, control board, etc. These should be created at the organization level and customized as needed for your specific project.

-- Schedule and Work Breakdown Structure (WBS).
-Your schedule is definitely a project management deliverable.
-If you created a formal WBS to help create your schedule, you should save it in the Project plan as well.
+- Schedule and Work Breakdown Structure (WBS): Your schedule is definitely a project management deliverable.
+If you create a formal WBS to help create your schedule, you should save it in the project plan as well.

-- Staffing Management Plan.
-This is a plan that describes the staffing resources you need for your project, the skills you need, where the resources are coming from, etc.
+- Staffing Management Plan: This describes the staffing resources you need for your project, the skills you need, where the resources are coming from, etc.

 - Communications Plan: This is a list of all stakeholders, their communication needs, how you will deliver the information, how you will manage their expectations, etc. You may also have a Stakeholder Analysis Plan, which is similar but created at a little broader level than a Communications Plan.